ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

         )
     )

-Both configuration define the following properties:
+Both configurations define the following properties:

 - The ``power_plant_position`` indicating the power plants location.